grace-notes/website/contents/topics/life-of-christ.md

 and the demonic organization.
 Human beings are an important element in the propaganda branch.

-### The Promotion of the Cosmic Counterfeits and Lies.
+### The Promotion of the Cosmic Counterfeits and Lies

 The cosmic system has an elaborate scheme of counterfeits and lies.
 These counterfeits and lies are designed to supplant the truth.
 The